txt/fse16/doc/syllabus.md

 + Paper (on the software science): 15
 + Big project (on software s): 23 (essay) 7 (presentation)

 The mid-term exam will be held on Tuesday October 18

-The final exam will be held on Wednesday  December 14 during class time [check](https://studentservices.ncsu.edu/calendars/exam/).
+The final exam will be held on Monday December 12 during class time [check](https://studentservices.ncsu.edu/calendars/exam/).

 ### Homeworks

 + All deliverables are group-based (one deliverable per group)
   + 591 students: groups of three